Mineral Area College: Major highways

-College Divisions and Departments
+College divisions and departments

 In 2020, the Career & Technical Education college and Arts & Sciences college were merged into one academic body under a Provost of Instruction.
 Departments and programs were assigned to one of six newly formed academic divisions.
 In 2021, the departments in the Science, Agriculture, and Math division were reassigned after the reduction of the agriculture program.

 Currently, Mineral Area College offers courses and programs through five different academic divisions.

 Social media

 Mineral Area College actively engages with students and the public on many social media platforms including YouTube, Facebook, Twitter, Instagram, and LinkedIn.

-Alumni/Foundation

-Cardinal Booster Club

-The Mineral Area College Cardinal Booster Club is the foundation of athletics, raising money to fund scholarships and operating to assist our student athletes.
-With the rising costs in higher education and budget cuts across the board, the Cardinal Booster Club is essential for the vitality of our sports programs.
-Members of the Cardinal Booster Club protect this athletic department, acknowledging the worth of a quality student athlete experience in the classroom, community, and on all playing fields at Mineral Area College.

-Mineral Area College Foundation

-In 1983, a group of civic-minded citizens recognized the value Mineral Area College brings to our community: educationally, culturally and economically.
-The vision of these individuals created Mineral Area College Foundation, Inc. as a fund-raising appendage for Mineral Area College.
-For three decades, the Foundation, a 501(C)3 not-for-profit corporation, has worked as a vehicle to enhance the college’s mission.
-The Foundation’s mission is to advance, encourage, assist, promote and support the growth and development of Mineral Area College, its student body, faculty and administration.
-The activities and objectives of the Foundation include both ongoing and special projects and shall also include development and improvement of the college’s physical facilities.
-Much of the Foundation’s work has been quietly accomplished.
-The Foundation exemplifies a symbiotic relationship among alumni, business and friends of the college to enrich college programs as well as the quality of life in our local communities.

 Board of trustees

 The Mineral Area College Board of Trustees is made up of locally elected individuals from the five sub-districts within the greater taxing district of the college.